By Matthew Jacobson.

-Why a Dog Might Smells Like a Skunk.
+Why a Dog Might Smell Like a Skunk.

 A Dog Does Not Have To Be Sprayed To Smell Like A Skunk!